Janice de Belen

-Catherine Janice Yap de Belen (born November 9, 1968), better known as Janice de Belen (/tl/), is a Filipino actress.
-She is dubbed as the "Queen of Horror-Drama" in the Philippines for her acting and portrayals in both Filipino drama and horror films.
+Catherine Janice Yap de Belen (born November 9, 1968), known as Janice de Belen (/tl/), is a Filipino actress.
+Philippine media has dubbed her as the "Queen of Horror-Drama" for her acting and portrayals in both Filipino drama and horror films.

-She began her career in show business as a child star, and her breakthrough came when she played the title role in the soap opera Flordeluna, which aired from 1979 until 1984.
-She was hailed as the "80s Teen Drama Princess" alongside then showbiz rival Julie Vega.
+She began her career in show business as a child star, and her breakthrough came when she played the title role in the soap opera Flordeluna (1979–1984).
+She was hailed by Philippine media as the "80s Teen Drama Princess" alongside her then-rival in show business, Julie Vega.

 De Belen is a FAMAS Award winner (including three Best Actress nominations).
-In 2020, she won "Best Actress in a Drama Series" alongside Angel Locsin, Maricel Soriano and Eula Valdez at the 18th Gawad Tanglaw Awards.
-The same year, she also won "Best Drama Supporting Actress" at the 33rd PMPC Star Awards for Television.
-She won "Best Actress" in the 2021 International Film Festival Manhattan.
-In 2022, she won "Best Supporting Actress" at the 70th FAMAS Awards for her performance in Big Night!.
+In 2020, she won Best Actress in a Drama Series alongside Angel Locsin, Maricel Soriano and Eula Valdez at the 18th Gawad Tanglaw Awards.
+The same year, she also won Best Drama Supporting Actress at the 33rd PMPC Star Awards for Television.
+In 2022, she won Best Supporting Actress at the 70th FAMAS Awards for her performance in Big Night!.